PeterCamilleri/mini_term/README.md

     print(text), clear_screen

-Before it can be used, the mini term should be opened.
+*MiniTerm.open* Before it can be used, the mini term should be opened.
 This is done with:

 ```ruby
 MiniTerm.open(options)